 Imagine if the movie Whiplash was a Twilight Zone episode and you have a good idea of what you are in for in this episode.
 Lessons about sportsmanship, competition and obsession abound in this episode.
-Two men play a game of pool to the death and the winner might just get more then they bargained for.
+Two men play a game of pool to the death, and the winner might just get more than they bargained for.
 The outstanding acting in this episode elevates what could have been a slow episode.

 3. The Howling Man

 This episode could almost be referred to as a kind of epic.
-It spans many decades and concerns a larger then life being.
+It spans many decades and concerns a larger than life being.
 In it a man is told by local monks that they have caught the devil himself.
 The man must wrestle with whether he believes their accusations and if the man should be freed.
 The constant spooky howling of the man, as well as the creepy monastery are evocative of classic horror films.
-The tourist wandering into the whole situation is even reminiscent An American Werewolf in London which was decades away from being made.
+The tourist wandering into the whole situation is even reminiscent of An American Werewolf in London which was decades away from being made.

 2. Death’s Head Revisited

 An unrepentant Nazi is faced with the ghosts of those he murdered in a concentration camp years before.
-They judge him for his crimes and he faces justice.
+They judge him for his crimes, and he faces justice.
 This one will stir your soul and bring you face to face with the depths of mankind’s capacity for evil.
-Rod Sterling lays this episode’s meaning out in it’s ending narration when he says that concentration camps should remain standing because, “they are a monument to a moment in time when some men decided to turn the Earth into a graveyard.
+Rod Sterling lays this episode’s meaning out in its ending narration when he says that concentration camps should remain standing because, “they are a monument to a moment in time when some men decided to turn the Earth into a graveyard.
 Into it they shoveled all of their reason, their logic, their knowledge, but worst of all their conscience.
 And the moment we forget this, the moment we cease to be haunted by its remembrance, then we become the gravediggers.
 Something to dwell on and to remember, not only in the Twilight Zone but wherever men walk God’s Earth”.

 1. The Masks

 No episode blended the macabre and morality in quite the same way as this wonderful episode.
 A wealthy man lies on his death bed and his miserable relatives care only for his money.
 He asks that they wear grotesque masks until he dies at midnight in order to receive their share of his money.
-While they await his demise with glee he removes their metaphorical masks by exposing the people they really are.
+While they await his demise with glee, he removes their metaphorical masks by exposing the people they really are.
 Greedy, vain and truly ugly human beings.